My Food Photography Gear

 In 2013, I moved up to the Canon 70D (below).
 I wanted to expand my options and the 70D offered a large vari-angle screen that can be moved around (helpful when using a tripod), it had a much higher ISO rating than the Rebel, allowing me to shoot in very low light situations (nights in Paris, inside restaurants, etc), features a touch screen ♥, and has WiFi capabilities.
 The controls are similar to the Rebel, but I’ve had to take some time to learn to use some of the new features this camera offers.

-If you can do one thing to improve your photography, is to switch to a digital single lens reflex (DSLR) camera.
+If you can do one thing to improve your photography, is to use a digital single lens reflex (DSLR) camera.
 People frequently ask what they can do to improve their photos and that’s the number-one tip I give to everyone.
 The ability to increase the ISO (the “speed”, so you can shoot in low light without a flash) and adjust the white balance, I find helps my photos immensely.
 Plus the quality of the lens means you’ll create photos much better than you can with a point-and-shoot camera.

 When I bought my first camera, I was advised to get the camera without the lens.
 Since the ‘kit’ lens is less than $90, I bought it.
 But since I bought additional lenses, I took the ‘kit’ lens off and never used it again.
 So I agree: Skip the kit lens and buy one of the two I list below.
-50mm 1.8 is a perfect, and inexpensive, place to start.
+The 50mm 1.8 is a perfect, and inexpensive, place to start.

 If you do get a Canon digital camera, or already own one, there are great online tutorials to help you figure out what all those dials and buttons mean.